FusionAuth/fusionauth-site/site/_posts/2020-07-14-django-and-oauth.md

     print(e)
 ```

-Now after the user logs in, they'll be taken over to the FusionAuth page where they can log in or create an account (if they choose the "login with Google" option, the login and sign up flows are the same).
+Now after the user logs in, they'll be taken over to the FusionAuth page where they can log in or create an account (if they choose the "Login with Google" option, the login and sign up flows are the same).

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-login.png" alt="The FusionAuth login and sign up page." class="img-fluid" figure=false %}